OfficeDev/office-js-docs-pr/docs/reference/manifest/extendedoverrides.md

 # ExtendedOverrides element

-Specifies the full URLs for a JSON-formatted files that extend the manifest.
+Specifies the full URLs for JSON-formatted files that extend the manifest.

 **Add-in type:** Task pane